Submission Instructions

 commit 36448c9f45d1c4de770ce4c65a6db1fb964714d8

 The long string of hexadecimal digits is your hash.
-Copy it to your clipboard.
+Copy it to your clipboard if you need the SHA for Step 4.

 Step 3.
 Verify your commit before the Deadline

-You can resubmit as often as you want – the backgrund script will grade the most recently submitted SHA.
+You can resubmit as often as you want – we will grade your latest submission/push if you don’t submit the form at all.

 Late Submissions

-As outlined on the top-level homework page, late submissions are accepted for the first five days after the due date.
+As outlined on the top-level homework page, late submissions are accepted for the first two days after the due date.
 After that, the assignment will close and no further submissions are allowed.

 No exceptions will be made to this policy except for University approved medical reasons.
 Interviews, conferences, or other trips are not valid reasons to obtain an extension.